 Good Practice: Websites about RRI keys Stakeholder: Universitat Autònoma de Barcelona (UAB) About the practice (short description) There are several websites at UAB dealing with RRI keys, including: Questions about Intellectual Property and open access at UAB; Observatory for Equality at UAB; Citizen Science Initiative; Science education; Ethics committee on animal and human experimentation.
-Policy area of the practice Main objective of the practice Research To provide support to students and researchers in matters related to intellectual property, open access, equality, science education and ethics, all of which affect their daily work.
-Geographical scope of the practice Stakeholders involved Local University students and researchers Relevance to RRI keys (Research ethics, Public engagement, Science education, Gender equality, and Open access) The relevance to RRI keys is high as it deals with all of them.
-RelevancetoAIRRdimensions(Anticipation,Inclusiveness, Reflexivity andResponsiveness) Status of the practice Ongoing Benefits of implementing the RRI practice Further information Keeping both university students and researchers well informed about key issues affecting their studies and research.
+Policy area of the practice Main objective of the practice Geographical scope of the Research To provide support to students and researchers in matters related to intellectual property, open access, equality, science education and ethics, all of which affect their daily work. stakeholders involved Local University students and researchers Relevance to RRI keys (Research ethics, Public engagement, Science education, Gender equality, and Open access) RelevancetoAIRRdimensions(Anticipation,Inclusiveness,Reflexivity andResponsiveness) Status of the practice Ongoing Benefits of implementing the RRI practice Further information Keeping both university students and researchers well informed about key issues affecting their studies and research.
 Questions about intellectual property and open access at UAB Observatory for Equality at UAB Citizen Science Initiative Science education Ethics committee on animal and human experimentation